AU SUJET DE L’HOMME NICE

 This prince of rare compassion and merciful forgiveness,

 Will die to be born into great understanding:

 When this great celebrated one combs it clean.

 Line 4, OF ‘estrillé/étriller’ was to scour an animal’s hair with a wire comb.
-Here it is used figuratively to suggest that a thorough though but basically kind type of cleansing gets a grip.
-Either a ‘tough love’ or what straightening the people will do to their selves through the strength of paradigm-shifting revelations.
+Here it is used figuratively to suggest that a thorough but basically kind type of cleansing gets a grip.
+Either ‘tough love’ or that straightening which people will do to their selves through the strength of paradigm-shifting revelations.

 Quatrain II 12 Monarque

 Le grand Monarque chastiera leur frenesie,

 The great Monarch will chastise their mad desire (to control),